 All of these questions have two answers.
 You can either record a clean audio or clean it up later in post processing.
 We will see both the options in detail.

 There are 3 main ways to reduce background audio noise during recordings

-- Use a software tool like KRISP during recording
+- Use a app to reduce background noise in audio like KRISP during recording

 - Follow low noise capture tips for home recordings